nizaguir/nizaguir/README.md

 - 👋 Hi, I’m Natalia Jensen
-- 👀 I’m interested in web development especially front-end and web design.
+- 👀 I’m interested in web development especially in front-end development and web design.
 - 🌱 I’m currently learning PHP, Node.js, and strengthening JavaScript.
 In my free time I study UX/UI design.
-- 💞️ I’m looking for opportunities to take on real projects such as developing websites with the skills I have.
+- 💞️ I’m seeking for opportunities to take on real projects such as developing websites, mobile apps, and continue to learn and expand my skills.
 - 📫 How to reach me:
   - nataliajensenn@gmail.com
   - https://www.linkedin.com/in/nataliajensen/